-The Catalytic Project for this goal is the Healthy Communities Initiative.
-Under this initiative, the County will encourage healthy, active lifestyles by promoting change toward wellness through healthy programs, partnering with schools, hospitals and cities, early intervention with children and families and by encouraging environmentally friendly building and business activities.
+The County will encourage healthy, active lifestyles by promoting change toward wellness through healthy programs, partnering with schools, hospitals and cities, early intervention with children and families and by encouraging environmentally friendly building and business activities.
 As a large employer, the County will continue to model the importance of health and wellness throughout its workforce.